 As business coach Maria Marquis says in regard to product demos:

-“When we feel like we need to hit all of the talking points, we end up talking at our participants for 25 minutes before we involve them.
+“When we feel like we need to hit all the talking points, we end up talking at our participants for 25 minutes before we involve them.
 And asking ‘do you have any questions?’ doesn’t count as true engagement.
 The more you talk about yourself, the less you’ll talk about the real problems your prospect is trying to solve.”

 So start your product demos with questions like: